andres-fr/human-renderer/README.md

 python2 /usr/share/makehuman/makehuman.py
 ```

 Also for best compatibility with render, models should be exported in [MHX2 format](https://thomasmakehuman.wordpress.com/2014/10/09/mhx2/).
-This is also not straightforward: Download and unpack this software: `https://www.dropbox.com/s/jrscejsv9uk8ch5/mhx2_stable_026.zip` (this repo holds a copy in `legacy`).
-Further instructions are in the `README` file inside:
+The project is hosted at bitbucket: https://bitbucket.org/Diffeomorphic/mhx2-makehuman-exchange

+The README contains the installation details.
+Copy its content directories into MH and blender respectively:

 ```
 # copy the export routine into the makehuman plugins folder
 sudo cp -r 9_export_mhx2/ /usr/share/makehuman/plugins/

 # Copy the import rutine into the blender addons folder
-cp -r import_runtime_mhx2/ ~/opt/blender-2.79b-linux-glibc219-x86_64/2.79/scripts/addons_contrib
+cp -r import_runtime_mhx2/ <BLENDER_PATH>/2.80/scripts/addons
+```

-# Open Blender and enable the MHX2 importer.
+Then open Blender and enable the MHX2 importer.
 Select File > User Preferences.
 In the window that opens, select the Addons tab and then the MakeHuman category.
 Enable MakeHuman: Import-Runtime: MakeHuman eXchange 2 (.mhx2), and Save User Settings.

-# In the File tab, enable Auto Run Python Scripts and Save User Settings.
+Make sure the `__init__` file of the plugin points at the `2.80` version, otherwise Blender won't find it.
+In the File tab, enable Auto Run Python Scripts and Save User Settings.

-# Select File > Import > MakeHuman (.mhx2), and navigate to the mhx2 file exported from MakeHuman.

-# By default, the exported character is imported into Blender as it appears in MakeHuman.
-However, if Override Export Data is selected, the character will be rebuilt according to the options that appear.
-```
+In Blender, the MH tab can be seen by "pulling" a menu that is on the top left corner of the 3D viewport.
+MHX2 files can be imported from there.

+* TODO: add details about MH export: include skeleton, hide textures under clothes, low poly eyes, **T-SHAPE** (important), no shoes, units in meters, export as binary.

 Also note: at the moment of writing, there is a bug in the official version `1.1.1`, which is incompatible with `numpy>1.12` (see [this post](http://www.makehumancommunity.org/forum/viewtopic.php?p=44716#p44716)) and throws an exception when trying to export a model.
 For this reason, and because MH runs on Python2, it is convenient to create a virtual environment just for MH usage: